 On March 22, the Snow Trillium was in bloom which is the earliest known date, besting the records kept by her later successors Ken Avery and Cary George.
 Spring was just the opposite of 1944 when everything was late.
 Martha was already setting out plants before the Garden opened.
 Ten Hepatica and 65 Snow Trillium on March 28th.

 On opening day, April 1st, the Hepatics were also in bloom.
-In the new Upland Garden Martha sowed a 1/4 of wildflower seed and other seeds she had saved from the prior year.
+In the new Upland Garden Martha sowed a quarter of the wildflower seed and other seeds she had saved from the prior year.
 She brought in 24 Pasque Flowers from Anoka.
 Considering the early Spring, the first Hummingbird did not show up until May 25.
 (2)

 By the end of May she had planted 921 plants.
 (2).